 Amazon EC2 C6g instances are powered by Arm-based AWS Graviton2 processors.
 They deliver up to 40% better price performance over current generation C5 instances and are ideal for running advanced compute-intensive workloads.
 This includes workloads such as high performance computing (HPC), batch processing, ad serving, video encoding, gaming, scientific modelling, distributed analytics, and CPU-based machine learning inference.

-Coming Soon: Amazon EC2 C6gn instances
+Available Now: Amazon EC2 C6gn instances

 Best price performance for compute-intensive workloads

 With C6g instances, customers can optimize for both higher performance and lower cost per vCPU.
 C6g instances deliver up to 40% better price performance over current generation C5 instances1 for a large number of applications built on open-source software utilizing Linux distributions.

 Flexibility and choice

 C6g instances add to the broadest and deepest selection of EC2 instances and enable customers to run a broad set of compute-intensive workloads such as high performance computing, gaming, and machine learning inference.
 With C6gn and C6gd instances, customers can also run workloads that require high performance networking as well as those that need access to local NVMe-based SSD storage.
 Additionally, developers can build Arm applications natively in the cloud while leveraging the flexibility, security, reliability and scalability of running on EC2.